Code-Institute-Submissions/EliteFitness/TESTING.md

 * Tested using the [Jigsaw Validator](https://jigsaw.w3.org/css-validator/).
     * Errors fixed: invalid value for font weight, also "px" used in font weight and an empty width value removed.
     * Checked CSS in the validator again once these errors were removed and there were no further errors.
+    * Further checks after adding Hover.css classes to my CSS file returned an error where I had set "none " as the background colour.
+I set this to "transparent".

 ### HTML
 * Tested using the [W3C Validator](https://validator.w3.org/).